-12.0.0 Change Focus on Dual Chart page
+12.0.1 CPF180i: Change Focus on Dual Chart page

 When Dual Chart is selected, you will notice one of the chart windows will have a red border around it.
-This red border indicates which chart window the chart plotter has the focus on, meaning if the ShuttlePoint knob is moved the cursor on chart window will move.
-The focus may be changed to the other chart window with the procedure below:
+This red border indicates which chart window the GPS Chart Plotter has the focus on, meaning if the ShuttlePoint knob is moved the cursor on chart window will move.
+The focus may be changed to the other chart window with the following procedure:

 1. Press and hold [FIND] for 2 seconds.
-The red border around the window is moved from active window to the other.
+The "red" border around the window is moved from active window to the other.